-As part of this step, we compare best practice controls (i.e. ISO 27002 or NIST 800-53) or relevant requirements against your organizational controls; take a sample of network devices, servers, and applications to validate gaps and weaknesses; review automated security controls; and review incident response processes, communications protocols and log files.
+As part of this step, compare best practice standards (i.e., ISO 27002 or NIST 800-53) and relevant requirements against your organizational controls.
+Take a sample of network devices, servers and applications to validate gaps and weaknesses.
+Review automated security controls.
+Assess incident response processes, communications protocols and log files.

-As you’ve probably concluded by now, conducting a full information security gap analysis is a detailed, in-depth process that requires not only a thorough knowledge of security best practices but also an extensive knowledge of security risks, controls, and operational issues.
+Conducting a full information security gap analysis is a detailed, in-depth process that requires a thorough knowledge of security best practices and an extensive understanding of security risks, controls and operational issues.

 You may uncover risks that can be remediated quickly with the installation of a security patch, or vulnerabilities that require a more robust solution.